Skip to Main Content

 A student who has been admitted before completing an equivalent general education program must do so at the university prior to graduation.

-A transfer student who has successfully completed one or both science courses without labs at another institution prior to admission to FIU will be deemed to have completed the appropriate components of the science requirement.
+A transfer student who has successfully completed one or both science courses without labs at another institution prior to admission to FIU will be deemed to have satisfied the Natural Science and lab requirement.
+Transfer students who completed only one science lecture without a lab will be required to complete a lecture and lab at FIU.

 Related FIU Policy